brakmic/React_Kendo/README.md

 Currently this app is very simple and actually I shouldn't call it an "app".
 It's just a very basic ReactJS component based on the KendoUI Grid widget.

-Regarding KendoUI + ReactJS I recommend to check out the excellent <a href="https://github.com/wingspan/wingspan-forms" target="_blank">Wingspan Forms</a>
+For better examples regarding KendoUI in combination with ReactJS I recommend to check out the excellent <a href="https://github.com/wingspan/wingspan-forms" target="_blank">Wingspan Forms</a>

 **License**